behavioral-ds/behavioral-dynamics-io/experiments/README.md

 ## Experiments

-The scripts in this directory contain the experiment scripts done in the paper.
+The scripts in this directory contain the experiment scripts used in the paper.
+They are a precursor to running the visualization scripts.

+### Classification
-The classification folder contains the scripts used to generate figures 2 and 3.
-These scripts should be run before running any scripts in visualisation.
+The classification directory contains the scripts used to generate Figures 2 and 3.

-The early_detection directory contains scripts used in generating 2b while the perturbation directory contains scripts needed to generated figure 2c.
-Detection_evade contains the code to classify on the generated trajectories that simulate account hijacking (figure 3c)
+#### Early Detection
+Figure 2b.
+#### Perturbation
+Figure 2c.
+#### Detection Evade
+Figure 3c.
+Scripts should be run in order.

+### Clustering
+Figure 3a and Figures in the appendix B9-11.